 (5) No act or omission of a person acting in the place of another under this clause shall be questioned on the ground that the occasion for the acting had not arisen or had ceased.

+[Clause 5 amended by No. 97 of 1994 s.
+15(d).]

 6. General procedure concerning meetings

 (1) The procedure for convening meetings of the Commission and the conduct of business at those meetings shall, subject to this Act, be as determined by the Commission.